 Despite offering an impressive array of discounts on insurance policies, there are hundreds and hundreds of complaints across the web from former policyholders about their insurance policies getting canceled after just a single minor accident.
 Many others complain about premiums being increased by 10 percent or more after a single minor accident, even despite decades of prior safe driving.
 These kinds of complaints are widespread, and there many of them even on the company’s own website.
 One wonders if perhaps the company is not offsetting the vast number of discounts they offer by being quick to take them away or even end policies altogether.

-Though Esurance continues to expand into more and more places, their products and services are still not offered in all 50 states.
-Also, with the company’s focus on internet convenience (a focus that they carry out very effectively), it should be noted that some consumers prefer to interact mostly or exclusively with an agent face to face.
+With the company’s focus on internet convenience (a focus that they carry out very effectively), it should be noted that some consumers prefer to interact mostly or exclusively with an agent face to face.
 Some people also prefer to get paper statements that they can file.
 For those kinds of people, Esurance is probably not the best way to go.

 Finally, it must be pointed out that routine vehicle maintenance does not seem to be covered, nor will any personal possessions stored inside the vehicle be covered should anything happen.